terrapower/armi/doc/user/grids.rst

                B   D
              A   C   E

-Figure 8 shows a plot of the five-ring, third core lattice map above.
+The next figure shows a plot of the five-ring, third core lattice map above.
 Again, each hexagonal ring is filled with a different letter / symbol, to hopefully help make the map more clear.

 .. figure:: /.static/lattice_map_five_ring_hex.png
     :align: center

-    Figure 8: Five-ring, third-core, flats up hexagonal lattice map.
+    Five-ring, third-core, flats up hexagonal lattice map.

 Six-Ring, Third-Core Hex Maps